 Trials

-Obtained complete victory at arbitration between two public companies in dispute involving a US$500 million gas pipeline and US$1 billion service contract, which The American Lawyer recognized in Litigator of the Week.
+Obtained complete victory at arbitration between two public companies in dispute involving a $500 million gas pipeline and $1 billion service contract, which The American Lawyer recognized in Litigator of the Week.

 Served as lead counsel in a Voting Rights Act case on behalf of the NAACP.
-Following a six-week trial, the Court held that the voting system used in local elections violated the VRA.
+Following a six-week trial, the Court held that the voting system used in local elections violated the VRA; affirmed by the Second Circuit.

-Secured complete victory after a bench trial on behalf of senior noteholders of RMBS securities.
+Secured complete victory on behalf of senior noteholders of RMBS securities.

 Other Relevant Experiences